Lyme Disease Treatment

 Volunteers have created short summaries of Lyme Disease Treatment Options below

-Please consult with a doctor you trust before beginning any treatment for Lyme Disease.
-This is not intended as medical advice.
+Please consult with a doctor you trust before beginning any treatment for Lyme disease.
+This content is not intended as medical advice.
 All information provided is for informational purposes only and is not intended to diagnose, treat, cure, or prevent any disease or condition.
 The statements made herein have not been approved by the Food and Drug Administration or any other governmental body.
 You should always seek the advice of your physician before making any treatment decisions.
 No warranties are provided as to the validity of any information herein.
 Always do your own research and consult with your doctor.

 Choosing a Lyme Disease Treatment Method